ObjectModules/deploy/[Mapping]-Spreading.md

     </tr>
   </tbody>
 </table>

-* You send a query to Google Search, this query is read by Google
-* Google process your query and display the result on your computer

 #What's Next
 From that point you may see that a basic diagram will turn its behavior and seeking a way to return to its routine by calling another mappings which is in our concept we call them as _Employment_ and _Merging_.